uo294319/MoneyTrackerGUI/doc/dev.md

    3. Actions
       - View modifies entries shown
         - Wallet synchronized with the tabbed pannel.

-> [!Caution]
-> View/Period is not implemented.

    4. Keyboard restrictions
       - Only allows alphanumeric values in description.
       - Only allows +/- and digits in mov.
       - Only allows 20 char in description.

-   5. List inside of tabbed pannel (all/expenses/income)
+   5. Dynamic tables inside each element (all/expenses/income) of the tabbed pannel.
       - Modified with buttons left (Add, delete, Mod)
       - Also with main menu -> File -> add entry, delete all entries